 This topic describes the schema-level permission model (SLPM) in Hologres.

-- Simple permission model (SPM): This model allows you to grant a user database-level permissions with ease.
-For more information, see SPM.
+- Simple permission model (SPM): allows you to grant a user database-level permissions with ease.
+For more information, see Overview.

-- SLPM: This model divides permissions based on schemas.
-Compared with the SPM, this
+- SLPM: divides permissions based on schemas.
+Compared with SPM, SLPM manages permissions

-Note In the Hologres console, you cannot grant a user permissions by using the SLPM.
-You must connect a Hologres instance to a development tool and execute SQL statements to grant permissions.
+Note In the Hologres console, you cannot grant user permissions by using SLPM.
+You must use a development tool to connect to a Hologres instance and execute SQL statements to grant permissions.

-After you enable the SLPM, the system generates the following user groups with different permissions for each database:
+After you enable SLPM, the following user groups with different permissions are generated for each database: